Chapter 2:

 Renji barked the warning at the approaching four armoured figures.
 He raised his carbine and set his sights on the nearest one.

 Renji shifted his aim and squeezed the trigger.
 A loud crack came from the wall behind them, sending dust and stone flying.
 The swordsmen paused for a beat and glanced at each other.
-Their attention turned to Renji again, and they started yelling in a foreign language, pointing their swords at him.
+Then they shouted in a foreign language, pointing their swords at him.

 What are they saying?
 What language is that?

 Renji was no stranger to killing or combat.
 He had engaged enemy combatants and terrorists during his JSDF career.
-For some reason that he couldn’t pin down, something about this whole situation felt off and deeply wrong.
+But something about this whole situation felt wrong.

 “Final warning!
 I will open fire!”
 Renji’s tone was firm.
 The swordsmen continued their advance towards him.

-Chaotic yelling among the robed figures filled the room.
-Most of the yelling came from a tall woman with dark skin and pointed ears—a dark elf.
-Her silver hair was tied in a high ponytail.
-Her robes were more elaborately adorned than the others in the chamber.
-She was speaking to a blonde woman, who had her head down as if being reprimanded.
-The dark elf struck the blonde woman backhanded, across her face.
+Chaotic yelling among the robed figures continued to fill the chamber.
+Most of the noise came from a tall woman with dark skin and pointed ears—a dark elf.
+Her silver hair was tied in a high ponytail, and her robes were more elaborate than the others.
+She barked something at a blonde woman kneeling before her.
+Then she struck the blonde across the face with the back of her hand.

 What is going on here?
 Renji thought.